marxinal/Fairphone-Purchase-Intention/README.md

 Dependent variable: Purchase Intention

 Some of the predictor/independent variables:
-- Emotions of the customers (e.g. how much trust/joy/guilt in relation to purchasing a Fairphone?)
+- _Emotions_ (e.g. how much trust/joy/guilt in relation to purchasing a Fairphone?)
-- Technical characteristics (e.g. how much is camera/appearance/price important when purchasing a Fairphone?)
+- _Technical characteristics_ (e.g. how much is camera/appearance/price important when purchasing a Fairphone?)
-- Environmental Identity (e.g. how much does the customer perceive themselves to be an environmentalist?)
+- _Environmental Identity_ (e.g. how much does the customer perceive themselves to be an environmentalist?)
-- Demographics (e.g. gender and age, but also how much is the customer interested in promoting social change vs social tradition?)
+- _Demographics_ (e.g. gender and age, but also how much is the customer interested in promoting social change vs social tradition?)

 **Analyses**
 1. A measurement invariance analysis - Fairphone would like to gain insight into their scales and variables used.
 Measurement invariance is important to decide whether the scales are comparable across the countries.